Working on Dying

-Working on Dying is an American producer collective based in Philadelphia, Pennsylvania that was created in 2012.
-The current members include F1lthy, Oogie Mane, Brandon Finessin, BNYX, Kimchi, FaxOnly, 100yrd, Swaggyono, The Loosie Man & Jarek.
+Working on Dying is an American producer collective based in Philadelphia, Pennsylvania.
+It was formed in 2012 by American record producer Richard Ortiz, known professionally as F1lthy, and his younger brother, Jordan Ortiz, who is known professionally as Oogie Mane.

 History

 Foundation

-The collective Working on Dying was founded by F1lthy and his younger brother Oogie Mane.
-Beginning in 2012, F1lthy began developing production skills on Fruity Loops over a period of six months after being inspired by the then upcoming underground rapper and producer SpaceGhostPurrp and the rap group Metro Zu, both from Miami, Florida.
+Beginning in 2012, F1lthy began developing production skills on FL Studio over a period of six months after being inspired by the then upcoming underground rapper and producer SpaceGhostPurrp and the rap group Metro Zu, both from Miami, Florida.
 F1lthy later shared his production work with Oogie Mane.

 Forza, who lived nearby, would skateboard with the brothers in middle school.
 Oogie Mane and Forza would later be introduced to Lil Uzi Vert in 2013 while they were freshmen attending Northeast High School.
 Jarek, the godbrother of F1lthy and Oogie Mane, then introduced the two to The Loosieman, who was a rapper at the time under the name Declan?.
 The group adopted the name Working on Dying in memory of The Loosieman's father who died at the time.

 Oogie Mane had his first notable productions in late 2013 on Xavier Wulf's "The Alpha K9' and Chris Travis' "Another Planet" and "Night Ryder".
 Working on Dying's debut tape was The Loosieman Presents: Working On Dying, released on January 3, 2014.
-The tape featured ambient synths mixed with vocals from Lil B, Gucci Mane and a Ted Talk about death from Peter Saul, an intensive care unit specialist.
+The tape featured ambient synths mixed with vocals from Lil B, Gucci Mane and a TED Talk about death from Peter Saul, an intensive care unit specialist.
 At this time, Forza was not heavily involved in the group as he was pursuing interests in football and skateboarding, though he would become more involved a year later.

 Brandon Finessin, who was a close friend of the group during high school, would learn how to make beats from F1lthy and joined the team officially around the same time.
 Working on Dying began to reach out to Black Kray and Goth Money, establishing more connections within the underground community, while Oogie Mane's production on Lil Uzi Vert's mixtape The Real Uzi brought more recognition when released in late 2014.